jmrothen/FsharpR/README.md

 ## Example

 The main functionality of the package are the addins included.
-These can be configured to a keyboard shortcut, and can be used to send selected text, or an entire text to a terminal where F Sharp Interactive is available.
+These can be configured to a keyboard shortcut, and can be used to send selected text, or an entire script to a terminal where F Sharp Interactive is available.

 ## Development Plans and Ideas